hbc/NGS_Data_Analysis_Course/sessionVI/lessons/06_git_basics.md

 ## Tracking changes with Git

-Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
+Dracula creates a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
 (We'll use `vim` to edit the file;
 you can use whatever editor you like.